DeckOfPandas/sandbox/nhshd20-email-3-draft.md

 # Sponsors

-NHS Hack Day is backed by Open Health Works, a not-for-profit company limited by guarantee, which was set up in 2017 by some of the longstanding core team of volunteers who organise NHS Hack Days.
-Due to revenue we've made through taking on occasional commercial work, Open Health Works is delighted to now have its first paid member of staff: NHS Hack Day Community Manager, Becki!
-Becki helps us keep things goind for a few hours per week, but all other work we do in the community will still be covered by volunteers.

 We would not be able to run these events at all without the kind help of marvellous sponsors who share our vision.